⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs 0267.HK

-A large state-owned conglomerate with diverse interests including retail, beer, power, and property development.
+A state-owned conglomerate with diverse interests including banking, securities, asset management, and environmental protection.

 📊 Valuation & Analysis